 • Search HUD's lender list online — Check the box for reverse mortgages and expand outward geographically if the search comes up empty.
 Or, ask your loan counselor for a list.

 Lenders will expect you to pay home insurance as well as property taxes and possible homeowners association fees, although some will set aside part of the loan proceeds to cover those.
 Continuing home maintenance is also important to stave off little problems before they become serious and reduce the property's value.

 Many homeowners view a reverse mortgage the same way they would a cobra in the bathtub.
 But that's unfounded, says retirement expert Mary Beth Franklin, a certified financial planner who lives in the Washington, D.C., area.

-Under new HUD rules from 2017, though, a surviving spouse whose name is not on the loan can remain in the dwelling, and the balance won't be due until he leaves.
+HUD changed those rules in 2017.
+Now, a surviving spouse can remain in the dwelling, even if their name isn't on the loan, and the balance won't be due until they leave.
 But that spouse must continue to pay the property taxes and insurance and won't be able to continue borrowing money through the reverse mortgage.

 Could be a bridge loan